hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 There is no one absolute, universally agreed on method for backing up.
 If you've got a lot of spare disk space, I recommend a simple `dd` to a compressed image file for the first time backup, as it is a tried and true method.
 Please note that if you didn't choose a filesystem which supports freezing the disk such as `XFS`, then rebooting into a live environment such as the Slackware Install ISO is necessary, or anywhere where the disk to backup isn't mounted.

-I'm using XFS, which allows to freeze the mounted disk, and in that case rebooting into a live environment isn't necessary.
-To avoid any problems with PID files of running processes and such in the frozen image, I also switch to single user to shut off as much as I can, by running:
+I'm using XFS filesystem, which allows to freeze the mounted disk, and in that case rebooting into a live environment isn't necessary.
+But to avoid any problems with PID files of running processes and such in the frozen image, I also switch to single-user mode to shut off as much as I can, by running:

 ```
 /sbin/init 1